codee-com/open-catalog/Checks/PWR050/README.md

 Typically, minimizing the computational overhead of multithreading is the biggest challenge to speedup the code.

->**Note**
+> [!NOTE]
->Executing forall loops using multithreading incurs less overhead than in the
+> Executing forall loops using multithreading incurs less overhead than in the
->case of scalar reduction loops and sparse reduction loops.
+> case of scalar reduction loops and sparse reduction loops.
 The main reason is
->that no synchronization is needed to avoid race conditions and ensure the
+> that no synchronization is needed to avoid race conditions and ensure the
->correctness of the code.
+> correctness of the code.
 Note appropriate data scoping of shared and private
->variables is still a must.
+> variables is still a must.

 ### Code example